isomerpages/nlb-reference/_launch-get-started/Intro To Entrepreneurship/Advantages and Disadvantages of Being a Gig Worker or Freelancer.md

-Freelance UK.
+*Freelance UK*.
 “The Pros and Cons of Freelancing.”
-Accessed 2 May 2022, <https://www.freelanceuk.com/become/pros-and-cons-freelancing.shtml>
+Accessed 2 May 2022,

 Walrack, Jessica.
-“The Disadvantages of Freelancing.”
-The Balance Careers.
-Last updated 1 September 2022, <https://www.thebalancecareers.com/disadvantages-of-freelancing-2164223>
+“The Disadvantages of Freelancing.” *The Balance Careers*.
+Last updated 1 September 2022

 Kendrick, Cori.
-“The Future of Work is Here: Freelance Economy Offers Unparalleled Opportunity for Growth.”
-Businesswire.
-Published 5 February 2020, <https://www.businesswire.com/news/home/20200205005129/en/The-Future-of-Work-Is-Here-Freelance-Economy-Offers-Unparalleled-Opportunity-for-Growth-Moves-to-Close-the-Gender-Pay-Gap>
+“The Future of Work is Here: Freelance Economy Offers Unparalleled Opportunity for Growth.” *Businesswire*.
+Published 5 February 2020

 Wimbledon, Jade.
-“11 Pros and Cons of Working as a Freelancer”.
-Simply Business.
-Published 28 June 2018, <https://www.simplybusiness.co.uk/knowledge/articles/2016/06/pros-and-cons-of-being-a-freelancer/>
+“11 Pros and Cons of Working as a Freelancer”. *Simply Business*.
+Published 28 June 2018